pgroonga/pgroonga.github.io/reference/functions/pgroonga-table-name.md

 text pgroonga_table_name(pgroonga_index_name)
 ```

 `pgroonga_index_name` is a `text` type value.
-It's an index name to be converted to Groonga table name.
-The index should be created with `USING pgroonga`.
+It's an index name to be converted to Groonga's table name.
+The index must be created with `USING pgroonga`.

 `pgroonga_table_name` returns Groonga table name for `pgroonga_index_name` as `text` type value.
 If `pgroonga_index_name` doesn't exist or isn't a PGroonga index, `pgroonga_table_name` raises an error.